AndyZhuang/awesome-commandline/README.md

 What's more important is that *it could make people use more linux(unix-like) than Windows.*

-> That is a key to personal information freedom.
-Maybe I am biased but what I experienced.
+*That is a key to personal information freedom.
+Maybe I am biased but that is what I experienced.*

 ## Tools Classification